ghc/ghc/doc/user-settings.md

 ## Build flavour

-Build _flavour_ is a collection of build settings that fully define a GHC build:
+Build _flavour_ is a collection of build settings that fully define a GHC build (see `src/Flavour.hs`):
 ```haskell
 data Flavour = Flavour
     { name               :: String    -- ^ Flavour name, to set from command line.